mhorga/mhorga.github.io/_posts/2015-07-14-protocols-and-delegates.markdown

 {% endhighlight %}

-Next let's use protocols in three different ways.
-First, create a Swift file named ZipCodeDelegate:
+Next let's use protocols in three different ways for each of the three text fields.
+First, create a Swift file named FirstDelegate:

 {% highlight swift %}

+import UIKit

-class ZipCodeDelegate: NSObject, UITextFieldDelegate {
+class FirstDelegate: NSObject, UITextFieldDelegate {
     override init() {
         super.init()
     }

+    func textField(textField: UITextField, shouldChangeCharactersInRange range: NSRange, replacementString string: String) -> Bool {
+        textField.textColor = UIColor.greenColor()
+        return true
     }
+}

 {% endhighlight %}

-Since this class conforms to the UITextFieldDelegate protocol we can also use ZipCodeDelegate type as protocol.
-Now create a second Swift file named CashDelegate:
+Since this class conforms to the UITextFieldDelegate protocol we can also use FirstDelegate type as protocol, so we implemented its method named _textField(textField: UITextField, shouldChangeCharactersInRange range: NSRange, replacementString string: String)_ and the only thing this method will do is change the text field's text color to _green_.
+Now create a second Swift file named SecondDelegate:

 {% highlight swift %}

+import UIKit

-class Cash: NSObject {
+class Second: NSObject {

-    var delegate: CashDelegate?

     override init() {
         super.init()
     }
 }

-protocol CashDelegate: UITextFieldDelegate {
+protocol SecondDelegate {
+    func protocolMethod(textField: UITextField)
 }

 {% endhighlight %}

-Notice that this time the Cash class does not conform to UITextFieldDelegate anymore.
-Instead we created a protocol named CashDelegate that conforms to UITextFieldDelegate.
-Inside the Cash class we declare a delegate variable of type CashDelegate so we can use it later in other classes that want to conform to the CashDelegate protocol.

-Let's head back to the view controller and declare a couple of class properties for the delegates:
+Notice that this time the Second class does not conform to UITextFieldDelegate anymore.
+Instead we created a protocol named SecondDelegate so we can use it later in other classes that want to conform to the SecondDelegate protocol.
+Inside this protocol we declare a new method _protocolMethod()_ which conforming classes will need to implement.
+Let's head back to the view controller and declare a class property for the FirstDelegate protocol:

 {% highlight swift %}

     // Delegate objects
-    let zipCodeDelegate = ZipCodeDelegate()
-    let cashDelegate = Cash().delegate
+    let firstDelegate = FirstDelegate()

 {% endhighlight %}